drupol/master-thesis/src/thesis/main.typ

     (
       key: "CycloneDX",
       short: "CycloneDX",
-      description: [@cyclonedx is an open-format standard baked by the OWASP foundation and Ecma Technical Committee designed to provide comprehensive and interoperable information about the components used within software projects like software bill of materials and advanced supply chain capabilities for cyber risk reduction.], ),
+      description: [@cyclonedx is an open-format standard backed by the OWASP foundation and Ecma Technical Committee designed to provide comprehensive and interoperable information about the components used within software projects like software bill of materials and advanced supply chain capabilities for cyber risk reduction.], ),
     (
       key: "DevOps",